hpc-gridware/.github/profile/Readme.md

 We aim to tackle these challenges, ensuring the Cluster Scheduler codebase can effectively support modern multi-core CPUs, GPUs, NPUs, and FPGAs.

-## Preparing for the Future

-Our immediate focus is on laying a robust foundation for the future of Cluster Scheduler.
-We’ll be:

-- Convert the code base to C++ and CMake.
-- Support modern development environments (e.g. CLion).
-- Updating internal data stores and threading mechanisms.
-- Enhancing concurrent execution within the master service for better thread parallelism.

-These updates will be part of the initial “Open Cluster Scheduler” release.
-Key enhancements planned for version 9.0.0 will include:

-- RSMAPs for host-specific resource management, such as GPUs and other accelerators.
-- Integration with the hwloc library for hardware topology and architecture analysis.
-- Support for diverse computer architectures such as Linux on Intel/AMD64 (lx-amd64), AArch64 (lx-arm64), OpenPower (lx-ppc64le), RISC-V (lx-riscv64),
-  Apple’s ARM-based CPUs (darwin-arm64),
-  Solaris on Intel/AMD64 (sol-amd64),
-  and FreeBSD for Intel/AMD64 (fbsd-amd64).
-- Enhanced online usage reporting and customizable accounting values.
-- Implementation of request limits to guard against denial-of-service attacks.
-- Container based builds.

-## Streamlining the System

-To further improve usability and maintainability, we plan to remove outdated or rarely-used components:

-- Discontinuing the old Motif-based GUI.
-- Removing qtcsh, in line with other commercial schedulers.
-- Phasing out complex components like the JGDI interface and its associated services.
-- Temporarily suspending CSP mode due to low user adoption.

-While these changes might seem disruptive, they are essential for modernizing the system.
-We recognize the need for alternatives to these functionalities and commit to providing replacements in the future.

 ## Join the Conversations

 We would love for you to join us in this exciting project!
 Please share your questions, suggestions, or interest in